 Canada’s property market emerged relatively unscathed from the global financial crisis and the country’s long-running housing boom seems to show no signs of ending, with national home sales increasing by 9.4 per cent on a year-on-year basis in March, according to the Canadian Real Estate Association (CREA).
 However, when excluding Greater Vancouver and Greater Toronto, which are the only two hot spots for home sales and prices at present, the national sale price was a more modest 2.4 per cent.
 Outside of the main immigrant hotspots, average property prices are commonly below the national value – and it is still possible to pick up a new home for less than CDN$200,000 in some areas of Atlantic Canada.

-Major city with lowest average price: Fredericton, New Brunswick – CDN$178,479
+- Major city with the lowest average price: Fredericton, New Brunswick – CDN$178,479

-Major city with highest average price: Vancouver, British Columbia – CDN$866,722
+- Major city with the highest average price: Vancouver, British Columbia – CDN$866,722

 Basic mortgage facts